isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/recap.md

 ---
-title: Recap of Getting started with XML Documentation for Adobe Experience Manager
+title: Recap of Getting started with XML Documentation
 description: Recap of Getting started with XML Documentation for Adobe Experience Manager
 ---